MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P07-Updating-Post-Model/content.md

 slug: update-post-model
 ---

 In order for this model to work well with network requests, we will make it **decodable**.
+Making our model [decodable](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) means that we can take information from external resources (such as the Product Hunt API) and transform it into something that works with our models, like our `Post` model!

 # Getting Started